doudz/homeassistant-myjdownloader/Readme.md

     name: JDownloader@doudz
 ```

-`name` is optionnal, if not provided it will generated as many as found JDownloader device
+`name` is optionnal, if not provided it will generated as many as found JDownloader device.

 The name could be found on MyJDownloader web interface <https://my.jdownloader.org/index.html>